-Before being commissioned by the Bishop, a Ministry Support Team will have completed a training program that has been authorized by the Diocese.
+Before being commissioned by the Bishop, a Ministry Support Team will have completed a training program that has been authorized by the Diocese, based on that team’s existing competencies.
 Following its commissioning the Ministry Support Team will continue to engage in an ongoing program of education and learning.

-A ministry developer is a person – either lay or ordained – who is seminary trained and is licensed to work either in a single parish or in a cluster of congregations to assist the members to engage in Local Collaborative Ministry.
-A ministry developer is not a ministry deliverer, and therefore does not function as an incumbent or chief executive officer.
-A ministry developer works primarily in the training, enabling, and support of a parish’s leadership, without depriving leaders of their ministerial responsibilities.
+A mentor is a person – either lay or ordained – who is theologically educated and is licensed to work either in a single parish or in a cluster of congregations to assist the members to engage in Local Collaborative Ministry.
+A mentor is not a ministry deliverer, and therefore does not function as an incumbent or chief executive officer.
+A mentor works primarily in the training, enabling, and support of a parish’s leadership, without depriving leaders of their ministerial responsibilities.

 The Diocesan Local Collaborative Ministry Team